matkatmusic/PFMCPP_Project1/README.md

 7) invite `matkatmusic` as a collaborator via the `Search by username` field at the bottom of the popup.

-8) **send me a DM in Slack letting me know.**
+# Send me a DM in Slack...
+...letting me know you added me to the repl.it.

-9) Click on the file browser on the left, and select `main.cpp`.
+8) Click on the file browser on the left, and select `main.cpp`.

-# I will join your repo and add the assignment
+# I will join your repo & repl.it and add the assignment

 1) Once I accept your invite to collaborate on **GitHub** and **Repl.it**, I will edit `main.cpp` and add the assignment.

 2) Once I commit and push the assignment, I'll be waiting on you to do the work.

 3) Refresh the **Repl.it** page, switch to the **version control** view on the left, and click "pull" when it prompts you to update.

 # Make a branch